chastitywhiterose/Chad/Chad-Story.md

 "I will tell you what, how about I coach you in chess and also teach you Shogi?
 I have a collection of board games at home," said Chad.

 "Sounds fun, but when are you going to have time for that?
-Aren't you the number one sports star in the town?" said Stacy:.
+Aren't you the number one sports star in the town?" said Stacy.

 "Yeah, but the big games are only once a month.
 I practice every day with my dog, and once a week, I get together with my friends and play Soccer and sometimes basketball.
-I have time to do things like volunteer here and help my parents with chores sometimes." said Chad.
+I have time to do things like volunteer here and help my parents with chores sometimes," said Chad.

 "You're not like the other guys in this town, Chad," said Stacy.